Kabwe 1: Discovery

 In 1902, engineer T. D. Davey discovered a major lead-zinc deposit in Northern Rhodesia and named it Broken Hill, possibly in reference to the Australian lead-zinc Broken Hill ore deposit.
 He claimed the six kopjes (hills) in the area, and mining commenced in 1904 under the authority of the Broken Hill Mining Company.
 In 1906, when mining reached full-scale production, excavators dug into what is now known as the "Bone Cavern" in No. 1 Kopje, yielding animal bones and stone tools.
-On June 17, 1921, Swiss miner Tom Zwiglaar discovered a human skull at the back of the cavern when his "black boy" struck it with a pickaxe.
+On June 17, 1921, Swiss miner Tom Zwiglaar documented a human skull at the back of the cavern when his "black boy" struck it with a pickaxe.
 Miners mistook a mineralised calcitic deposit as mummified skin.
 More fossils were reported the next year, and Czech-American anthropologist Aleš Hrdlička discovered more in 1925.

 Like other fossils discovered at the site, the managing director of the company — Ross Macartney — sent the human remains to the British Museum.
 The first account of the skull's discovery was published in 1921 by the assistant electrometallurgist W. E. Harris in The Illustrated London News.
 That same year, English palaeontologist Sir Arthur Smith Woodward made a short preliminary report, and the skeleton was described by English osteologist William Plane Pycraft in 1928.

 This was the first archaic human ever discovered in Africa, and at this point in time, many scientists had not expected to find such a specimen in this part of the world.
 The discovery elicited much scientific attention.